jorgebaccauis/Phase-retrieval-algorithm-via-nonconvex-minimization-using-a-smoothing-function/README.md

 # Phase-retrieval-algorithm-via-nonconvex-minimization-using-a-smoothing-function
-Coded of Phase retrieval algorithm via nonconvex minimization using a smoothing function
+Matlab coded of Phase retrieval algorithm via nonconvex minimization using a smoothing function